wynn5a/go-leetcode/README.md

 # go-leetcode
-Leetcode solution in Golang
+Leetcode solution in Go

-# How to run
+# How to use
 You can check all solutions by testing

 ```shell
 go test ./...
 ```

-## TODO
+# Now, we have

+- [x] A README file accompanies each problem to provide an explanation

-* Add a README for each solution and explain it.
+- [x] A runnable test for each solution ensuring correctness

+- [x] The simplest code for each solution to ensure ease of understanding